MN603 - Wireless Networks and Security

-- General overview of wireless communication architecture
+- Wireless communication architecture

-- Different types of wireless networks and protocols
+- Wireless networks and protocols

-- WLAN Basic architecture and privacy method
+- Wireless LAN and WLAN architecture and privacy methods

 - Implementation and management of WLAN security

-At the completion of this unit students should be able to:
+On successful completion of this unit, students should be able to:

 MIT is committed to ensure the course is current, practical and relevant so that graduates are “work ready” and equipped for life-long learning.
 In order to accomplish this, the MIT Graduate Attributes identify the required knowledge, skills and attributes that prepare students for the industry.